 Consumer behaviors change

-Things have changed so much.
-When the pandemic shut downtown metro areas, people weren’t working downtown, which affected bars, restaurants, all businesses in the area.
+Things change so much.
+When the pandemic shut down downtown metro areas, people weren’t working downtown, which affected bars, restaurants, and all businesses in the area.

 Consumer insights can help them enter into and innovate in those open areas.

 “This innovation shouldn’t happen in a silo,” Dave said.
 “The customer needs to be front and center in that change.”

 John Geraci, president at Crux Research and author of “POLL-ARIZED: Why Americans Don’t Trust the Polls and How to Fix Them Before It’s Too Late” said on “Reel Talk” that the change in behaviors and circumstances is especially apparent in political polling.

 “Pollsters will get it right in 2024 to the extent that 2024 looks like 2020,” he said.
 “To the extent the world doesn’t change.
 And I would never bet on that anymore that the world won’t change.
 So they basically applied a model that would have worked well from 2016 to 2020.”

 But 2020, was widely different.
 There was a pandemic, how people voted was different, turnout was way higher.
 So to get consumer insights right right today, we have to consider what has changed since the last time we’ve run a similar study.

 Consumer behavior can also change because the consumer base is changing.
 Elena said that some countries are seeing a shift to an older population and fertility rates going down, which also impacts consumer behaviors, attitudes, and choices.